After an American TV series has completed five seasons, usually about 100 episodes, it can be sold for syndication

 - Odyssey 5 started with the crew of a space shuttle seeing the Earth getting destroyed, and then getting swept back in time five years to try and stop it.

-- The title character in One Hundred Deeds For Eddie Mc Dowd was turned into a dog who sounded first like Oz and then like Wayne Arnold, and he had to do 100 good deeds before turning back into a boy.
-Unlike many such series, he did make some progress — by the time it was cancelled he only had around 40 left.
+- The title character in One Hundred Deeds For Eddie Mc Dowd was turned into a dog (who sounded first like Oz and then like Wayne Arnold) as punishment for his bullying ways, and he had to do 100 good deeds before he could turn back into a boy.
+Each episode consisted of one good deed - unfortunately, Eddie was only able to get to 40 good deeds before the show was cancelled.

 - The title character of Buffy the Vampire Slayer died (again) at the end of her 5th season (in a potential series finale, before the show was picked up by UPN).